FAQ

 Do you accept dental insurance?

 Yes!
-We are currently in-network with the following dental insurances: Delta Dental Premier, United Concordia, Aetna, Cigna.
+We are currently in-network with plans from following major dental insurances: Delta Dental (Premier), United Concordia, Aetna, Cigna, and United Healthcare.

 If you don’t see your insurance listed above, that’s okay!
-We also participate with Zelis, which is a network of other insurances companies - including Anthem, Metlife, United Healthcare, Humana, and many more - that allows us to see you as an in-network patient, even if we don’t have a direct contract with your insurance company.
-So if you don’t see your insurance listed here, just ask!
+We also participate with Zelis, which expands our in-network coverage to include plans with other insurances companies - including Anthem, Metlife, Humana, and many more.
+This allows us to see you as an in-network patient, even if we are not directly contracted with your insurance company.
+So if you don’t see your insurance listed above, just ask!

 Please note - we do not accept Medicaid.